CCExtractor/taskwarrior-flutter/README.md

 ## Community

 We would love to hear from you!
-You may join gsoc-its-urgent channel of CCExtractor community through slack:
+You may join gsoc-taskwarrior channel of CCExtractor community through Slack:

 [![Slack](https://img.shields.io/badge/chat-on_slack-purple.svg?style=for-the-badge&logo=slack)](https://ccextractor.org/public/general/support/)